Beatrixwmh/dsc-phase-1-project/README.md

 # Microsoft Movie
 **Author**: Man Hei Wong
 ## Overview
-Microsoft wants to make a movie, and would like some insight into the current movie industry in order to figure out how to create a successful movie that would generate the most amount of revenue.
-In this project, I drew data from various movie websites to anlayse correlations between different variables to formulate three recommnedations that would maximize the chances of success.
+Microsoft wants to make a movie and would like some insight on the current movie industry in order to figure out how to create a successful movie that would generate the most amount of revenue.
+In this project, I drew data from various movie websites to anlayse correlations between different variables, and formulated three recommnedations that would maximize the chances of success.
 The results indicate that there is a positive correlation between budget and revenue, that the top two genres with highest box office earnings have been Comedy and Action, and that the movies that tend to have highest gross are between 130 and 140 minutes.
 My recommendations are therefore:
 1. liberally invest into the production of the movie
 2. make an Action/ Comedy movie
 3. keep the movie around 140 minutes
 ## Business Problem
-It is really hard to guage the types of movies that are performing well or the reason they are successful since there are many characteristics of a movie, like the genre, reputaion of the director/movie studio, time of release, that can be contributing to its appeal.
+It is really hard to guage the types of movies that are performing well or the reason they are successful since there are many characteristics of a movie, such the genre, reputaion of the director/movie studio, time of release etc. that can be contributing to its appeal.
 Moreover, there are factors that are difficult to replicate, like the plot or unique cinametography style.
 I therefore singled out select variables that are easy to control in the production process-namely production budget, genre, and run time- and performed aggregate functions on large amounts of data to find out what has the highest probability of success.
 The questions I will be asking are:
 1. does a bigger investment into the movie production yield higher returns?
 2. what are the average box office earnings of each genre, and are they changing over the years?
 Do their popularity vary with the time of year?